earl-juanico/rldr/README.md

 ## RL Method

-The pose prediction problem is solved by teaching a model with reinforcement learning using an Advantage Actor-Critic (A2C) algorithm with Proximal Policy Optimization (PPO).
+The pose prediction problem is solved by teaching a model with reinforcement learning using Deep Deterministic Policy Gradient (DDPG) algorithm that assumes a continuous action space for pose estimation.
-The action space is quantized using $5\times5\times 72$ discrete actions representing 25 Cartesian positions and 72 binned orientation.

-An alternative approach, which takes advantage of the full continuous action space, is the Deep Deterministic Policy Gradient (DDPG) algorithm, which is also an A2C with PPO, but without the action quantization.
+A discretized model Advantage Actor-Critic (A2C) model with proximal policy optimization is used for hyperparameter tuning before the full DDPG is trained.

 ## Training

-The main training scripts are `ppo_training.py` and `ddpg_training.py` for A2C and DDPG, respectively.
-Hyperparameter tuning was implemented using the `ppo_training_hypertune.py` and `ddpg_training_hypertune.py` scripts.
+The main training script is the `ddpg_training.py` for DDPG.
+Hyperparameter tuning was implemented using the `ppo_training_hypertune.py`.

 ## Inference
 The inference script `infer_utils.py` require ROS2 to execute on the robot.
-The notebooks `map_inference_a2c.ipynb` and `map_inference_ddpg.ipynb` posted here simply reuse the existing dataset to demonstrate the pose prediction performance of models `best_72.pt` for A2C and `best_ddpg_2.pt` for DDPG.
-These models offer substantial opportunities for improvement. the RL model.
+The notebook `map_inference_ddpg.ipynb` posted here is the notebook that contains the details of performing inferences that simply reuses the existing dataset to demonstrate the pose prediction performance of checkpoints found in the directory `infer_trajectory`.

+If you do not have physical access to the robot, you may skip the first cell of this notebook.